Can you smell sewer gas in your bathroom? Is water leaking around the toilet bowl? Your toilet flange might need to be replaced.

 Installing the New Flange

-- Place the new flange: Ensure proper fitting and see if it sits evenly throughout.
-You may have to keep breaking the floor if it doesn’t.
+- Place the new flange: Ensure your new flange will fit properly and sits evenly throughout.
+You may need to do some extra preparation if the flange doesn’t sit right.

-- Optional: Some models require adding a layer of glue to the outer side of the flange, before inserting it into the pipe.
-This prevents it from shifting.
+- Optional: Some models require an extra layer of glue to be applied to the outside of the flange before inserting it into the pipe.
+This will prevent it from shifting after installation.

 - Insert the toilet bolts: Insert the two screws upside down on each side of the flange.
 They should be symmetrical and aligned parallel to the back wall.

-- Place a new wax ring: No mounting is necessary; simply put it above the flange.
-New versions are made of rubber and fit inside the toilet bolts.
+- Place a new wax ring: No mounting is required; simply place the wax ring above the flange.
+Many new “wax rings” are actually made of rubber and fit inside the toilet bolts.

-- Place the toilet back: Align the toilet with the bolts.
+- Place the toilet: Align the toilet with the bolts in the flange.

-- Tighten the bolts: To keep the toilet in place.
+- Tighten the bolts: Tightening the bolts will secure the toilet in place.

-- Place the caps over the bolts: If they’re too long, use a tool to cut them to the desired length.
+- Place the caps over the bolts: If the bolts are too long, you can use a tool to cut them to the required length.